 How will my insurer know if I smoke or vape?

-Not all insurers will ask for a medical check-up, but some might – and if you’re found to be lying about your nicotine intake you’ll likely be refused cover.
+There are policy types that offer life insurance without a medical – however many types of life insurance will and if you’re found to be lying about your nicotine intake, you’ll likely be refused cover.

 What if I start smoking or vaping after taking out life insurance?